royaltm/node-ip2location/README.md

 ## Caching

 The second, optional constructor argument configures database access mode.
 The default mode is "file" - without caching.
-It is memory conserving but reads database with blocking IO only.
+It conserves memory but reading is done with blocking IO.

 * "cache" loads the whole database into a local memory: